rafaeltmbr/clock/src/components/alarm/README.md

 # Alarm
-The alarm component holds all control and information about an alarm clock.
+The alarm component holds all information and control of each alarm.
 It can be instantiated from the Alarm class found in alarm.js file.
 The following screenshots (from Android v4.4.4 alarm clock) show the expected graphical results with the alarm element being in the spotlight (please, disconsider the background elements):

 <div id="images-container" style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">